 - Helper: There’s nothing like another set of hands and eyes when it comes to measuring countertops.
 Your helper can hold the tape end solid while you stretch and record.
 But, make sure you stay on the reading end while your helper holds the tape at zero.
 Ask any carpenter or countertop installer what the smart end and dumb end of the tape measure are.
 This is a simple operating procedure, but keeps you consistent and far less likely to err.

-Follow These Steps to Measure for Countertops
+How to Measure for New Countertops

 Begin with a scale drawing of your countertop layout or layouts.
 Keep your countertops drawings complete where sections join such as in a U-shaped or L-shaped design.
 For galley kitchens or in island situations, don’t be concerned about scaling the aisle separations.
 You only need to accurately focus on the actual countertop surface you’ll be ordering.